 Learn MoreIUP Code: 003277

-When you complete a Free Application for Federal Student Aid (FAFSA), it is reviewed to see if you are eligible for financial aid.
+When you complete the Free Application for Federal Student Aid (FAFSA), it is reviewed to see if you are eligible for financial aid.
 Your first step when seeking financial aid, is to complete the FAFSA.

 Are a US citizen, national, permanent resident, or other eligible noncitizen.